harsha-0907/stockExchange/README.md

 4. High-Performance using multi-processing
 5. Lateny of around 2-5 µs per order simulating HFT
 6. Ability to add new stocks dynamically
+7. Ability to cancel transactions that are in progress
+8. Ability to levy charge a fixed amount of charge per transaction

 ### Architecture